About

 Is this Sri Lankan chicken curry spicy?

-Yes, we usually add 2 tsp of cayenne pepper (yup! that’s TWO teaspoons, we really do like it spicy), and 1 tbsp of regular (not sweet or smoked) paprika.
-In Sri Lanka, you’d only use chili powder that is pretty strong, and very vibrant in color, so it flavors the curry while making it beautifully red colored as well.
+In Sri Lanka, you’d only use chili powder that is pretty strong, and very vibrant in color, so it flavors the curry while making it beautifully red as well.
+Kashmiri chili is also a great substitution.

-The additional cinnamon stick adds a nice sweet spiciness that also helps balance the heat.
+The additional cinnamon stick yields a nice sweet spiciness that also helps to balance the heat.

 Learn how to make Authentic Sri Lankan Chicken Curry with these tips and variations for the best ever chicken curry with or without coconut milk!
 Spicy, flavorful and fragrant!